 Process description: CHD involves the treatment of wastes with hydrogen gas and a palladium on carbon (Pd/C) catalyst dispersed in paraffin oil.
 Hydrogen reacts with chlorine in halogenated waste to produce hydrogen chloride (HCl) and non-halogenated waste.
 In the case of PCBs, biphenyl is the main product.
 The process operates at atmospheric pressure and at temperatures of between 180°C and 260°C (Sakai, Peter and Oono, 2001; Noma, Sakai and Oono, 2002; and Noma, Sakai and Oono, 2003a and 2003b).

 Efficiency: DEs of 99.98–99.9999 per cent have been reported for PCBs.
 It has also been reported that a reduction of the PCB content to less than 0.5 mg/kg is achievable.
+DEs of more than 99.999% and DREs of more than 99.99999 have been reported for PCB oils.
+A DE of 99.999% for PCDD contained in waste oils containing PCBs has been reported as well as DEs and DREs more than 99.9999% for chlorobenzenes (European Commission, 2017).

 Waste types: CHD has been demonstrated with PCBs removed from used capacitors.
 PCDDs and PCDFs contained in PCBs as impurities have also been dechlorinated.
 A vendor has also claimed that chlorinated wastes in liquid state or dissolved in solvents can be treated using CHD.